TheOriginalGeez/Cupid/README.md

 - Select \[AddItemMenuSE - Search]
 - Exit the menu.

-Now when you shout (or press Z by defualt) you can search for any item, armor, clothing etc. in the game.
+Now when you shout (or press Z by default) you can search for any item, armor, clothing etc. in the game.

 - Search for "Aether Suite"
 - Take the Aether Suite Spell Tome